Agent Definition Guide: Creating Custom Agents

 /agent

-- Your custom agent is now active and ready to use
+- Your custom agent is now active

-Agent File Structure
+Agent Definition File Structure

 Every agent definition file follows this structure: